Nottingham-CTU/REDCap-API-Client/README.md

 ### Allow list of domains for API connections

-List the domains (one per line) that the API client is allowed to connect to.
+List the domains (e.g. `api.example.com`), one per line, that the API client is allowed to connect to.
 Subdomains are not automatically included and must be listed explicitly.
 If this setting is blank then the API client can connect to all domains.
 This applies to all connection types.

 If you are allowing non-administrators to use the API client to communicate with specific services, it is recommended that you use this setting.